GoldenbergLab/r-project-template/README.md

 # analysis-r-template

 ## 0 Purpose:
 The goal of this project is to centralize and make more efficient the process of analyzing data.
-To do this, we have created an AWS-to-analysis pipeline that is easy to replicate and follow across many different projects.
+To do this, we have created a data-to-analysis pipeline that is easy to replicate and follow across many different projects.
 Duplicate this project and rename it in accordance with your own analysis.

 This template will:

-1. Download all experiment data from AWS and save it **locally to your machine.**
+1. Download all experiment data from AWS and save it **locally to your machine.** If you are not using AWS, please follow the instructions in header 1b rather than 1a.
 2. Demonstrate how to format `R` code analyses

 This template contains the following folders:

 - `0_processing`, which guides you through downloading data through AWS and then formatting the csv files to prepare for analysis
 - `1_analysis`, which outlines how analyses should be formatted
-- `data`, which will autodownload the raw data files onto YOUR COMPUTER ONLY.
+- `data`, which will autodownload the raw data files onto YOUR COMPUTER ONLY (if using AWS).
 There is a `.gitignore` set in this folder to prevent raw data files from being uploaded to GitHub. **The populated data folder should NEVER REACH THE GITHUB.**

 ### Things you need: